 Photo Credit: Dorothy Reeves

 In times of fear and despair, we need the arts more than ever.
-Sometimes we need to escape and other times—and this is one of them—we need art that makes us reflect, gives us strength and perhaps offers glimmers of hope for humanity despite overwhelming darkness.
-As arts administrator, advocate and writer Howard Sherman writes,
+Sometimes we need to escape, and other times—this is one of them—we need art that makes us reflect, gives us strength and perhaps offers glimmers of hope for humanity despite overwhelming darkness.
+As arts administrator, advocate and writer Howard Sherman writes:

-On this post-election morning of November 9, I am reminded that the theatre is my America, because it embraces a multiplicity of stories, of possibilities, of harsh realities and of unimaginable dreams.
+On this post-election day of Nov.
+9, I am reminded that the theater is my America, because it embraces a multiplicity of stories, of possibilities, of harsh realities and of unimaginable dreams.
 Its stories are the stories I want to have told, its songs are the songs I want to sing while driving on an autumn day.
-It is the place where I meet and commune with people on stage and in the audience, inclusive of all ages, genders, sexualities, races, ethnicities, or disabilities.
+It is the place where I meet and commune with people on stage and in the audience, inclusive of all ages, genders, sexualities, races, ethnicities or disabilities.
 I don’t look to the theatre for escape, but for engagement, which includes the potential for epiphany and joy.